Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Astrophysical sources of yield uncertainty

 \subsection{Exozodi sampling uncertainty}

 So far we have combined exoplanet sampling uncertainty with albedo uncertainty, but we have assumed all stars are assigned the same amount of exozodiacal dust.
 In reality each star will have a different brightness of exozodiacal dust.
 While we may know some individual exozodi levels in advance of the HWO survey, we will not know all of them.
 However, we can learn the rest of the individual exozodi levels ``on the fly" and adapt to them as the survey progresses.
+Ref. \citenum{stark2015} showed that the EEC yield when adapting to exozodi levels after the first observation is nearly equal to the yield if they were all known in advance.
+Real-time adaptation to exozodi levels should lead to even higher yields.
 Exozodi sampling uncertainty is therefore an actionable uncertainty.

-To estimate the impact of exozodi sampling uncertainty on yield distributions, we adopt the best fit exozodi distribution from the LBTI HOSTS survey, which has a median exozodi level of three zodis\cite{ertel2020}.
+To estimate the impact of exozodi sampling uncertainty on yield distributions, we adopt the best fit exozodi distribution from the LBTI HOSTS survey, which has a median exozodi level of three zodis and is multi-modal, with several peaks at higher zodi levels\cite{ertel2020}.
 From this distribution, we randomly draw exozodi levels, assign them to individual stars, provide that information to AYO, and then calculate an optimized yield.
 We repeat this process 500 times.
 We include the exoplanet sampling and albedo uncertainties previously discussed by performing 1000 draws of random EECs with $0.08 < A_G < 0.32$ for each of the 500 exozodi draws.
 The LBTI HOSTS survey detected dust around four potential HWO targets: $297\pm56$ zodis around Eps Eri, $148\pm28$ zodis around Tet Boo, $588\pm121$ zodis around 72 Her, and $235\pm45$ zodis around 110 Her; for yield calculations, we assigned these stars their LBTI-measured nominal exozodi levels\cite{ertel2020}.

 Figure \ref{fig:exozodi_sampling} shows the new EEC yield distribution including exozodi sampling uncertainty in orange, along with the previous green distribution from Figure \ref{fig:albedo_unc_dist}.
 The yield distribution again maintains roughly the same width but shifts to the left, with a mean of 17.6 EECs.
 This is due to another observational bias analogous to the albedo distribution discussed in Section \ref{sec:exoplanet_albedo}.
 If a high-priority target is assigned a zodi value less than three zodis, there is little yield to be gained, as detection exposure times were already short.
 However, randomly assigning a larger exozodi value to a high-priority star can significantly extend exposure times.
 Even if the yield code replaces these high-zodi stars with other low-zodi stars, the limited pool of targets means the code must replace a previously productive target with a lower-productivity target, driving the yield distribution systematically to lower values.
 Roughly one third of this shift can be explained by the four specific stars discussed above being assigned high zodi values---these otherwise high-priority stars are effectively scrubbed from the target list, reducing the expected EEC yield by one.